The Best USA Fall Foliage Destinations to Experience This Year

-See countless waterfalls, fabulous mountain views, hike dozens of trails, and of course see brilliant fall colors!
+See countless waterfalls, enjoy fabulous mountain views, hike dozens of trails, and of course see brilliant fall colors!

 Some of the best stops to include in your Blue Ridge Parkway road trip itinerary are Grandfather Mountain, Linville Falls, Mt.
 Mitchell (highest peak West of the Mississippi), Asheville, NC, Pisgah National Forest, and Cherokee (entrance of the Great Smoky Mountains).

 Peak fall foliage on the parkway ranges from mid-October to the end of October.
 Because the Parkway ranges in elevations, you will find that the leaves start to change color at the highest points and make their way down the mountain.
 Apple picking in NC is also popular during this time.

 You should spend at least 3 days driving the parkway.
 I’d recommend starting in Boone, NC, and ending in Cherokee.